Dynamical thermal instability in highly supersonic outflows: Clumpy Ultrafast Outflows

 We briefly summarize how an outflow model can be constructed for a particular system; for a full description of the modeling framework, see \citetalias{Waters21}.
 The initial luminosity sets $\Gamma_0$, while the ionizing portion of the SED fixes $f_X$ (for our model SED, $f_X = 0.36$).
 The SED corresponds to a unique S-curve, which is used to set $T_0$ through $\Xi_0$, the location of the wind base on the S-curve.
 Given $\Gamma_0$, $\Xi_0$, and the distance $r_0$ as determined from a choice of ${\rm HEP}_0$, \eqref{eq:Xi0} is used to set the base number density, $n_0$.
-Finally, a given launching velocity can be specified through a choice of $\mathcal{M}_0 = v_0/c_s(r_0)$, which is coupled to $\Xi_0$ through $T_0$.
+Finally, the launching velocity $v_0$ is specified through a choice of $\mathcal{M}_0 = v_0/c_s(r_0)$.
 While $\Gamma_0$, $\Xi_0$, ${\rm HEP}_0$, and $\mathcal{M}_0$ are free parameters, they obey basic constraints, as described in the Appendix.